forchain/smart-apply/README.md

 ### Configuration Options:

 1. **AI Model Settings**:
-   - `model`: Specify the model to use (e.g., gpt-4-turbo-preview for OpenAI)
+   - `model`: Specify the model to use
    - `api_key`: Your API key for the service (can also be entered in UI)
    - `base_url`: API endpoint URL